 The beyond-school learning is accessed through podcasts, set readings and online research.
 The teacher's role is to facilitate and support the application of that learning to task completion in the social context of the school.

 A restriction of this model is that, if it is the sole mode of learning, it is too inflexible.
-A more desirable reality is to keep the distinction between gaining and applying knowledge and skills but not delineate which happens at or beyond school.
+A more desirable reality is to keep the distinction between gaining and applying knowledge and skills but not delineate when or where they happen, either at or beyond school.

-By allowing access to a school's multi-media resource centre on demand, this allows it to function optimally and helps blur the distinction between school and home.
+Allowing access to a school's multi-media resource centre on demand allows it to function optimally, allows flexibility, and helps blur the distinction between school and home.